 Unfortunately, the answer to that is very little.
 While FMCSA was poised to pass legislation requiring all commercial drivers to be tested for sleep apnea, the new presidential administration, in opting for less regulation of the industry, removed the rule from consideration.
 However, all commercial drivers must pass a medical examination to renew their commercial driver’s license (CDL) and a diagnosis of moderate to severe obstructive sleep apnea should result in loss of the CDL until the condition is treated.

-What If a Drowsy Trucker Causes Your Accident?
+What If a Drowsy Trucker Causes Your Accident in Albuquerque?

 As a New Mexico truck accident law firm, Keller & Keller looks at every possible cause of a crash, including the medical condition of the truck driver.
 If a trucker is driving with an invalid CDL because of a medical issue such as sleep apnea—or has failed to treat the condition as prescribed by his doctor—he should be found liable for the crash.
 If his medical examiner failed to restrict his driving despite diagnosed sleep apnea, or an employer knew of the condition and did nothing, they may also be held liable.